amnavor/Scheme-Interpreter/README.md

 This is a Scheme Interpreter, incorporating parsing and a Read-Eval-Print loop.
 The parser/reader is scheme_reader.py; the evaluator is scheme.py.
 Note that scheme.py also included code for special forms, such a conditional and lambda functions.
 The tests we created are in tests.scm.
-Some questions answers are included in questions.scm.
+Some Scheme prompts and answers are included in questions.scm.

 This file is written in Python.
 This project was a group effort between myself and my friend Erica Huey for the UC Berkeley CS61A course.